-Policy Statement
+Strategy Statement

-Mental health is a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.
+Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity ...
+Mental health is defined as a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.
 (World Health Organization)